rodneyrehm/viewport-units-buggyfill/Readme.md

    */
   content: 'vw-calc-hack: true; top: calc(50vh -  100px ); left: calc(50vw -  100px );';
 }
+* Using the above 'vw-calc-hack' trick, one can also add support for vmax support in IE9 and 10.
 ```
-* IE9 and 10 does not support vmax

 ### 0.3.1 (April 16th 2014) ###

 * fixing browser detection to include UIWebView - Issue #7, [tylerstalder](https://github.com/tylerstalder)